bayoteers/BugViewPlus/README.md

  *  Optional simplified bug view instead of the normal full fields editor
  *  Inline editing of bugs in bug list
  *  Simple content templates for new bug creation
+ *  Add all open and closed options in advanced search bug status

 Installation